 Explore the extensive beauty of the area with backcountry telemark, alpine touring or nordic skiing.
-Ski up the impressive King Mountain at 1800 ft above sea level, and explore 30 gladed powder runs with about 700 feet of vertical.
+Ski up the impressive ridges and mountains of the Canadian Shield at 1800 ft above sea level, and explore 30 gladed powder runs with about 700 feet of vertical.
 With no chair lifts you’ll have to bring your climbing skins to earn your turns.

 Runs include the formidably named Undertaker, Overtaker, Vortex of Pain and the Pyramid.
 Steep fall lines combine with incredible snowfall to make Sault Ste.
 Marie a fantastic place to powder ski.
 This is unquestionably the best backcountry skiing in Ontario!